Encyclopedia

 - Specific Care: Clean regularly with saline solution or a mild antiseptic.
 Avoid touching the piercing with dirty hands and avoid tight clothing that could rub against the piercing.

-- Recommended Jewelry for Lobe: Studs, hoops, or small bars suitable for the size of the lobe.
+- Recommended Jewelry: Studs, hoops, small bars or even ear climbers are suitable for the size of the lobe.

 - Recommended Materials: 18k gold to prevent irritation and promote healing.